Pat's Pitches: Sports editor will be on injured reserve for a while

 I'm also planning left knee replacement surgery tentatively for this November.

-I've had knee problems since the eighth-grade when I injured by left knee getting checked from behind into hockey boards in a preseason Inver Grove Heights Bantam hockey scrimmage with South St. Paul at Wakota Arena.
+I've had knee problems since the eighth grade when I injured my left one getting checked from behind into hockey boards in a preseason Inver Grove Heights Bantam hockey scrimmage with South St. Paul at Wakota Arena.
 That caused my knee cap to move out of place, and I wore a cast and was on crutches for six weeks before I recovered and got back on the ice.

 But I continued to have trouble with the knee slipping out of place to the left and back into place which caused pain and swelling.
 I never seemed to be able to push myself to my maximum physical ability without risking injury.

-I kept playing sports, however, until age 31 in August 1990 I suffered a serious ACL (Anterior Cruciate Ligament) tear playing slow pitch softball which required arthroscopic surgery.
+I kept playing sports, however, until age 31.
+In August 1990, I suffered a serious ACL (Anterior Cruciate Ligament) tear playing slow pitch softball which required arthroscopic surgery.
 In addition to regenerative ACL surgery, loose cartilage was removed and the knee was smoothed out.

 I reinjured it two months later playing touch football and had arthroscopic surgery again.